 Focusing back on the Drakens, the Danish examples purchased by Merizan were shipped by road from Karup Air Base to the port of Fredericia in July 1995, where they were loaded aboard the Swedish transport ship Madame Butterfly.
 One month later, the Madame Butterfly arrived at Port Hueneme, California, and its cargo of Drakens were then brought to Inyokern Airport for reassembly and certification.
 This is where AT-155 was registered with the FAA as N155XD.

 However, on June 26, 1998, one of AT-155/N155XD’s sister ships, AT-156/N156XD was badly damaged during an exercise at NAS Oceana, VA, in which the pilot noted after completing three passes by a US Navy ship, his fuel was rapidly running out.
-After declaring an emergency the pilot climbed to 35,000 feet, where its engine flamed out.
-Upon entering a 300-knot glide, the pilot of N156XD was cleared to land at NAS Oceana, but realized during the last phase of his approach that he would not make the runway.
+After declaring an emergency, the pilot climbed to 35,000 feet, where its engine flamed out.
+Upon entering a 300-knot glide, the pilot of N156XD was cleared to land at NAS Oceana but realized during the last phase of his approach that he would not make the runway.
 At an altitude of around 50 feet off the ground, the pilot ejected from the aircraft, which plowed into a field and came to a stop.
 A subsequent investigation by the NTSB completed in 2000 determined the cause to be pilot error, citing “inadequate fuel management which led to fuel exhaustion and subsequent loss of engine power.
 A related factor was the pilot’s unfamiliarity with the fuel system.”
 Though the pilot in command of N156XD had 2,700 hours, he had only logged 43 in the Draken prior to the incident, and thus federal aviation authorities deemed him to have been unqualified.
 Soon afterwards, Flight Test Dynamics closed flight operations, and its Drakens were brought to Chino Airport for storage, first in a hangar, then on the flight line, stripped of their engines and left outside from 2011 onwards, becoming a point of interest in the aviation community as they sat in Chino.

 Now, Dean Soest, a former crew chief for Merizan and pilot Steve Alex were hired by the Palm Springs Air Museum to supervise the disassembly of the Draken.
 At one point, Soest and Alex got Casey Wright of the Yanks Air Museum to bring out a forklift to pull the ejection seats out of N155XD’s cockpit.
 But now the Draken has made it to the Palm Springs Air Museum, where Director Fred Bell is gathering information on the aircraft to facilitate a static restoration where the aircraft will be displayed in its original Danish colors.
 Now there is only one Draken left in Chino, but with interest in the Swedish-designed Mach 2 interceptor being ever-present, this one, Swedish Air Force serial number Fv35343/N543J may soon leave Chino at any time as well.
 For more information on the Palm Springs Air Museum, visit their website here.

-Raised in Fullerton, California, Adam is pursuing a Bachelor's degree in History.
+Raised in Fullerton, California, Adam has earned a bachelor's degree in history and is now pursuing his master's in the same field.
 Fascinated by aviation history from a young age, he has visited numerous air museums across the United States, including the National Air and Space Museum and the San Diego Air and Space Museum.
 He volunteers at the Planes of Fame Air Museum in Chino as a docent and researcher, gaining hands-on experience with aircraft maintenance.
 Known for his encyclopedic knowledge of aviation history, he is particularly interested in the stories of individual aircraft and their postwar journeys.
 Active in online aviation communities, he shares his work widely and seeks further opportunities in the field.

 Be the first to comment